Contact Us +90 537 430 75 73

 In a decision, the Court of Cassation stated that ”the defendant was convicted of possessing drugs for personal use, and it is understood that the 8-year statute of limitations period determined under Article 66/1 (e) and 67/2 of the Turkish Penal Code has elapsed from the date of the decision to the date of the examination in the Court of Cassation.
 No action was taken to stop the statute of limitations during this period.
 Therefore, it is necessary to decide to drop the public prosecution against the defendant due to the statute of limitations (17th Criminal Chamber, 04.11.2015, 2015/11560).

-For further assistance or consultation on this matter, you can contact us.
+For more help or consultation on this topic, please contact us.

 Yazıyı paylaşın: